AlbertoZuiga/software-architecture-group-7/README.md

 docker-compose up --build -d
 ```

 Only the main app and database are started.
+The application will be available at [http://localhost:8000/](http://localhost:8000/).

 #### Option 2: Application + Database + Redis Cache